 Berry Park is a gigantic beer garden with a huge roof deck with impressive views of Manhattan.
 Tell your party to meet you there for sunset.
 Though they have ample beers to choose from, they also serve liquor and wine so no one's left out.
 If you're hungry there's a shepherd's pie on the menu or a basket of soft, chewy German-style pretzels that will keep you partying until morning.

 On the weekend, Radegast Hall, another beer garden, is filled to the brim with people.
 If you are looking to "go all the way," with a party-scene choice, look no further.
 This huge beer hall draws in people from Manhattan and even beyond.
-The space and the beer are endless.
+Space and the beer are endless.
 It's a great place to have a big birthday gathering.

-This bar with the funny name has one of the finest foreign bar selections in New York.
+This bar with a funny name has one of the finest foreign bar selections in New York.
 The inside is tiny and cramped, but their outdoor garden is gorgeous, an absolute oasis from the industrial look of Williamsburg.
 Get outside early and stake your territory on a beautiful night with good weather and make it a night to remember.

 The Commodore is a fantastic bar for any occasion.
 It's also constantly crowded, so be prepared to get close to your neighbors.
 Until 1 a.m. they serve delectable fried chicken, fish sandwiches, fries, and more.
 The food alone is worth the trip, but the kitschy drinks like frozen margaritas, gin fizzes, manhattans, and micheladas ensure that there's something for everyone here.
-Vintage TV shows and juke box tunes?
+Vintage TV shows and jukebox tunes?
 What else could you ask for?